UNIwise/go-rabbit/README.md

 <img src="assets/rabbit.png" height="128" />

-# Rabbit - an opinionated RabbitMQ client
+# Rabbit - yet another client

-The aim of this package is to make a wrapper for RabbitMQ which provides:
+The aim of this package is to make a wrapper for RabbitMQ which provides a more objected orientated and opinionated approach which aims for easy queue usage, features include:

-- Easy configuration of the connection through environment variables
+- Configuration of client through environment variables
-- Auto .env file use if available
+- Auto .env detection and usage
-- Auto reconnect
+- Auto amqp reconnect
-- Auto queue declaration
+- Auto queue and exchange declaration
-- Different kinds of queue types for easier usage
+- Provide different kinds of queue types out of the box

 ## Usage